Are you busy with a cluster feeding newborn? This will help you know what to do so you’re not up all night feeding a baby every hour.

 Whew.

-What’s the only way to stop cluster feeding at night?
+What’s the main way to stop cluster feeding at night?

 Make sure baby is getting as much milk as they can throughout the day.